-So, right before the creepy tunnel, we were stopped waiting for the green light and a kea came near the car.
+So, on our first trip, right before the creepy tunnel one must cross to reach or leave the fiords, we stopped to wait for the green light and a kea* came near the car.
 Angelo opened the window a bit to take a photo.
 The kea walked around the car and flew up to the windshield.
 And I recorded this little video for all of you to see how our interaction went.
 By the way, we aren’t allowed to feed it, so we didn’t.

 After it flew up to the top of the car, another kea came to the side mirror.
 It was super fun.
 The first kea, the one on top of the car, kept walking around, poking its head down on one window or another and cheering us up.

 It was great.
 The drive was worth it for the keas only.